a11yproject/a11yproject.com/_posts/2013-05-11-skip-nav-links.md

 ---

+People who navigate by keyboard have to tab through many links to get past repeated content.
+People using screen readers are stuck listening to navigation links on every page of your site.
+This causes frustration and fatigue.
+Use skip navigation links to upgrade user experience for keyboard and screen reader navigators.

+## When to use
-It can be frustrating and fatiguing for folks with limited mobility to have to have to repeatedly tab through navigation links to get to the main content of a page.
-People who use screen readers face similar frustration when the page outline is not well defined.
-In order to address this issue, WCAG 2.0 has specified a [guideline for bypassing repetitive blocks of content](https://www.w3.org/TR/UNDERSTANDING-WCAG20/navigation-mechanisms-skip.html).
-One technique [recommended by the W3C](https://www.w3.org/TR/2012/NOTE-WCAG20-TECHS-20120103/G1) is to include a skip navigation link at the beginning of the page, that changes focus to the first element after the repeated content.
+Skip navigation links are useful on pages with a lot of links and repeated content.
+WCAG 2.0 specified a [guideline for bypassing repetitive blocks of content](https://www.w3.org/TR/UNDERSTANDING-WCAG20/navigation-mechanisms-skip.html).
+One technique [recommended by the W3C](https://www.w3.org/TR/2012/NOTE-WCAG20-TECHS-20120103/G1) is to include a skip navigation link at the beginning of the page.

+## How to use
+Skip navigation links should:
+- be visible only when focused by a keyboard or screen reader
+- be the first focusable element on the page
+- communicate that it links to the main content or skips navigation
+- bring focus to the main content of the page when activated

+Place an `a` element with an `href` pointing to the main content in the body of your HTML.

 ### Example
 The A11Y Project has prepared more robust [CSS and HTML code for your own skip navigation link](https://codepen.io/joe-watkins/pen/rjhiK), available on codepen.